 Birthplace: Simi Valley, California, United States of America

-This dress can best be described in the phrase "goth rodeo belt buckle."
+This dress can best be described with the phrase "goth rodeo belt buckle."

 In Dolce & Gabbana.